andycranston/justlf/README.md

 chmod u=rwx,go=rx justlf
 ```

-The command creates temporary file names.
+The `justlf` command creates temporary file names.
 If the name of the file being
 processed is `foo.txt` then the following temporary files are created:

 ```